How Habits Form Like Frost

-I’m writing this first issue of 2026 from the Lake District in rural England.
+I’m writing this first essay of 2026 from the Lake District in rural England.
 A land of rain-soaked fells, stone walls, and patchwork fields.
 A country sometimes called “the republic of shepherds and agriculturalists.”

 Yesterday morning, I woke to frost on my window.